appsmithorg/appsmith-docs/website/docs/packages/reference/query-module.md

 ### Settings

+These settings allow you to configure the query module according to your requirements

 #### Run query on page load

 <dd>

 When enabled, this property allows the query to automatically execute each time the page is loaded.
-This ensures that the data is refreshed dynamically, providing users with the most up-to-date information whenever they access the page.
+You can choose to enable it based on your specific requirements and configure it to execute on page load.

 </dd>